 Do note that unlike in other CRMs, your providers CAN and DO actually work at multiple locations.
 SO you need the ability to do so.

 Same goes for many staff as well – part time in healthcare is rampant, so your CRM needs to be able to handle that.

 When a doctor or a non-clinical staff logs into their account, they should be able to see only one practice’s data at a time.
 They should not be able to mix and match data between various practices / providers/patients etc.

 This is going to be pretty important to manage the relationship with your referring providers.

-Plus, if your software is truly integrated with your EMR and contact center software, you are going to get all the patient information in here (this is also why PHI and HIPAA secure software is going to be so important).
+Plus, if your patient CRM software is truly integrated with your EMR and contact center software, you are going to get all the patient information in here (this is also why PHI and HIPAA secure software is going to be so important).

 Do keep in mind that the same patient might be going to multiple providers – both your referring providers/partners or your target referring partners.